City Council to meet for special session on housing supply

 City Council is convening Nov.
 30 to discuss what Mayor Steve Adler has called one of Austin’s “greatest present challenges” – housing supply.

-In a City Council Message Board post last Wednesday, Adler outlined the strategy up for discussion at the special session: allowing residential housing units in commercially zoned areas.
+In a City Council Message Board post co-authored with Council Member Alison Alter last Wednesday, Adler outlined the strategy up for discussion at the special session: allowing residential housing units in commercially zoned areas.

 In a proposed resolution, Council would begin the process of amending the Land Development Code to allow for residential construction in CS, CS-1, GR, LR, GO, and LO zoning districts, a number of areas that are currently zoned for commercial purposes.